 Last season began with the world premiere of her new project Dies Irae at the Lucerne Festival where she was ‘artiste étoile’.
 Following the success of Bye Bye Beethovenwith Mahler Chamber Orchestra in 2016, the second staged project was conceptualised using a theme from the Latin Requiem Mass and features music from composers such as Scelsi, Biber and Ustwolskaja.
 The project was given its North American premiere as part of Kopatchinskaja’s position as Music Director at the Ojai Music Festival this summer.
 Other highlights include appearances at the Salzburger Festspiele for pieces by Ustwolskaja and Hartmann.

-A prolific recording artist, the last few seasons have seen a number of major releases; an album of Kancheli’s music with Gidon Kremer and the Kremerata Baltica, a disc of duos entitled TAKE TWO on Alpha Classics, a recording of Schumann’s Violin Concerto and Fantasy with WDR Sinfonieorchester Köln under Heinz Holliger for Audite, and Tchaikovsky’s Violin Concerto with Teodor Currentzis and Musica Aeterna on the Sony label.
-Kopatchinskaja’s release for Naïve Classique featuring concerti by Bartók, Ligeti and Peter Eötvös won Gramophone’s Recording of the Year Award in 2013, an ECHO Klassik Award and a 2014 Grammy nomination.
-Her latest release Death and the Maiden, for Alpha with The Saint Paul Chamber Orchestra has received great critical acclaim.
+A prolific recording artist, the last few seasons have seen a number of releases on Alpha Classics including an album of Kancheli’s music with Gidon Kremer and the Kremerata Baltica and a disc of duos entitled TAKE TWO.
+Kopatchinskaja has recorded Schumann’s Violin Concerto and Fantasy with WDR Sinfonieorchester Köln under Heinz Holliger for Audite and a selection of concerti by Bartók, Ligeti and Peter Eötvös for Naïve Classique, which claimed Gramophone’s ‘Recording of the Year’ Award in 2013 and a 2014 Grammy nomination.